FREVA-CLINT/Talks/talks/FrevaFutures/README.md

     executed on-demand.
 3. The generated data replaces the "future" dataset representation in both Apache Solr and MariaDB.
+4. After the generated dataset are deleted a `check` command checks the physical existence of the datasets.
+If the datasets are not existing anymore the entry in the databrowser is set back to the special `future://` url indicating that the data doesn't exist but can be recreated.
+The feature can be using in a cron type job that regularly checks a cache file system if data is still present or not giving users quick feed back about the existence of data.

 ## Use Cases